hmteditors/se2021-5/README.md

 # se2021-5
 Team 5 at HMT summer experience 2021

+The URL to this GitHub repository is: <https://github.com/hmteditors/se2021-5>

 ## Instructions

 - The instructions from Summer 2021 are at <https://homermultitext.github.io/hmt-se2021/>.